 With GoDaddy’s 99.9% uptime guarantee, we firstly consulted Uptrends to check out their response time against the homepage of their website.
 The results showed the maximum response time returned was 2.8 seconds, which, given the number of servers the website hit, was very impressive.
 We tracked GoDaddy’s uptime across a 4-week period to ensure that they were true to their word.
 Sure enough, the results showed that GoDaddy’s uptime was reliably and fantastically stable.

 GoDaddy offer telephone, live chat, forum, and social media support, however, it is worth noting that the live chat support is only really available for sales enquiries, rather than existing business or technical queries.
 We tested the various different channels of support with some basic and technical questions to get a gauge on how well they would cope.
 The telephone support was pretty straightforward and easy to get through to; the wait time wasn’t too bad and averaged around 4 minutes; we called several times to eliminate any one-off cases.
 The support staff knew their stuff and were very friendly and uplifting.
-GoDaddy’s forums had a lot of information and were very helpful across the board, and their Twitter support was very similar for general enquiries.
+GoDaddy’s forums had a lot of information and were very helpful across the board, and their Twitter support was very similar for general inquiries.